The Crystal Maze

 The Crystal Dome is a pentakis dodecahedron and would have 60 faces if fully formed.

-The worst ever score is one time crystal (the team won more than one game, but had a large number of lock-ins and forfeited one crystal for every person they had to get out).
+The worst ever score is one time crystal (the team won more than one game, but had a large number of lock-ins and forfeited one crystal for every person they had to get out) this happened twice, once in Series 4 and once in Series 5.
 The best ever score is ten crystals which, to our knowledge, was scored twice - one team got 128, while the other still didn't manage to get over 100!
 The latter event happened in series 1, so at least they got the minor prizes.
 In the 1992 christmas special, Richard claimed that the record was eleven crystals won, which could be true since the excess might have been used to buy back lock-ins.

 The lowest ever score achieved inside the Crystal Dome was -66.
 This actually happened twice during the show's run: once under Richard in Series 4, and again under Ed in Series 5.